 Bateman: There's a lot more important problems than Sri Lanka to worry about.
 We have to end apartheid for one, slow down the nuclear arms race, stop terrorism and end world hunger.
 We have to provide food and shelter for the homeless and oppose racial discrimination and promote civil rights, while also promoting equal rights for women.
 We have to encourage a return to traditional moral values.
 But most importantly we have to promote general social concern, and less materialism.

-After the Big Bad Zorg in The Fifth Element is failed by a group of warrior aliens and forced to compromise on a deal, he launches into a monologue about his dislike for warriors and their causes.
+- The Fifth Element: After the Big Bad Zorg is failed by a group of warrior aliens and forced to compromise on a deal, he launches into a monologue about his dislike for warriors and their causes.

 Zorg: I don't like warriors.
 Too narrow-minded, no subtlety.
 And worse, they fight for hopeless causes.
 Honor?
 Huh!
 Honor's killed millions of people, it hasn't saved a single one.